Pied Wagtail

 Feeding

 Their primary food is insects; they love to peck away at the smaller insects that other birds would usually overlook.
-However, they will happily eat seed.
+However, they will happily eat bird seed.

 Breeding